 - Since its inception in 1970, the Portland Trail Blazers NBA team has featured scores of African American players.
-Michael Harper, Brian Grant and Jerome Kersey are just a few who still work with the organization and call Portland home.In 2007, the franchise hired Larry Miller as their first African American president.
+Michael Harper and Brian Grant are just a few who still work with the organization and call Portland home.In 2007, the franchise hired Larry Miller as their first African American president.
 Miller was also the first black executive at Jantzen Sports and Nike’s first black vice president.In 2011, the Trail Blazers appointed their first female African American chief operating officer, Sarah Mensah.
 Mensah received national press and helped establish a Portland chapter of the National Association of Black Sports Professionals.

 - From NBA pro to CEO, Terrell Brandon is one of the community’s most consistent entrepreneurs.
 A two-time NBA All Star, Terrell retired in 2004 after 11 years in the league.
 He has since launched and invested in several businesses, including Terrell Brandon’s Barbershop, Flossin Magazine and concert promoting.
 His annual New Year’s Eve Experience at the Crystal Ballroom draws sold-out crowds.

 - Beloved former Blazer “Rasta man” Brian Grant, who still calls Portland home, was diagnosed with Parkinson’s disease in 2008.
 Since then, the Brian Grant Foundation has hosted a popular event to raise funds for Parkinson’s education and awareness.
-“Shake It Till We Make It” consists of a celebrity gala and golf tournament, and has featured Muhammad Ali and Michael J. Fox, who both live with the disease, and Muhammad Ali (who passed away in 2016).
+“Shake It Till We Make It” consists of a celebrity gala and golf tournament, and has featured Michael J. Fox, who lives with the disease, and Muhammad Ali (who passed away in 2016).